ajepst/XlsToEf/README.md

 ### Where can I get it? ###

-It's available on nuget at https://www.nuget.org/packages/XlsToEf and you can install it from the package manager console:
+It's available on nuget at https://www.nuget.org/packages/XlsToEf and https://www.nuget.org/packages/XlsToEfCore and you can install it from the package manager console:

 ```
 PM> Install-package XlsToEF